THE SOLAR SYSTEM

 What is the solar system?

-There are multiple ways that the boundaries of the solar system are defined but generally it consists of the star at the center that we call the Sun (derived from the Latin word Sol, hence the term solar system) and the numerous planets, moons, asteroids and comets that are gravitationally bound to it.
+This question is a bit more complicated than you might think, but generally, the solar system is a region of space consisting of a star at the center which we call the Sun (derived from the Latin word Sol, hence the term solar system) and the numerous planets, moons, asteroids and comets that are gravitationally bound to it.
 It is only one among hundreds of billions of star systems within the Milky Way galaxy but, for the foreseeable future, humans leaving the solar system remains in the realm of science fiction.
 Luckily for us, it is a relatively big and complex region of space full of fascinating objects and phenomena.

 THE FORMATION OF THE SOLAR SYSTEM